 2. Granny Panties: If you don’t normally wear granny panties, now is the time to buy a nice big pack of them.
 You need these to stay comfortable and to keep your pad comfortably in place.

 3. Hemorrhoid Pads: These pads have dual uses.
-First, they are great to put in your underwear to help sooth your lady parts and your stitches (if you need them).
-Tucks Medicated Pads are the most commonly used postpartum; they are small round pads that are soaked in witch hazel.
+First, they are great to put in your underwear to help soothe your lady parts and your stitches (if you need them).
+Cool Comfort Medicated Pads are commonly used postpartum; they are small round pads that are soaked in witch hazel.